Statue of Alexander Macomb: Background

-Creation
+Creation and dedication

-In the early 1900s, erecting a monumental statue in honor of Macomb became a primary goal of the Michigan chapter of the National Society United States Daughters of 1812, a civic group consisting of descendants of veterans from the War of 1812.
+In the early 1900s, erecting a monumental statue in honor of Macomb became a primary goal of the Michigan chapter of the National Society of United States Daughters of 1812, a civic group consisting of descendants of veterans from the War of 1812.
 In March 1901, several sources reported that the Michigan chapter had approved of a design for a statue honoring Macomb from sculptor Louis Amateis.
-Leslie's Weekly reported that he had won a competition for the design, which would have depicted Macomb standing on a rampart, delivering directions to other soldiers.
+Leslie's Weekly reported that Amateis had won a competition for the design, which would have depicted Macomb standing on a rampart, delivering directions to other soldiers.
 Additional bas reliefs would have depicted scenes from the Battle of Plattsburgh.
 The total cost for the project would have been approximately $15,000.
 Despite the announcement, Amateis's design for the monument would not come to fruition.
 However, the chapter continued their efforts and in 1902, thanks to assistance from Michigan's U.S. Senators Julius C. Burrows and James McMillan, 7,000 lb of condemned cannons were appropriated from the United States Senate Committee on Military Affairs to provide the material for the statue's construction.

 By 1906, the magazine The Search-Light reported that the Michigan chapter was still moving forward with plans to erect a monument to Macomb, utilizing the condemned cannons acquired from the U.S. Congress.
-The cost for the monument would be at most $10,000, and the government of Michigan and government of Detroit had appropriated $5,000 and $2,000, respectively, to the project.
+The cost for the monument was projected to be at most $10,000, and the government of Michigan and government of Detroit had appropriated $5,000 and $2,000, respectively, for the project.
 Additionally, the city provided a location for the monument: the southern end of a park along Washington Boulevard, facing Michigan Avenue.
 That same year, sculptor Adolph Alexander Weinman won a competition to design the statue.
-Weinman, who was 36-years-old at the time, had worked under several other notable sculptors of the era, including Daniel Chester French, Philip Martiny, Charles Henry Niehaus, Augustus Saint-Gaudens, and Olin Levi Warner.
+Weinman, who was 36 years old at the time, had worked under several other notable sculptors of the era, including Daniel Chester French, Philip Martiny, Charles Henry Niehaus, Augustus Saint-Gaudens, and Olin Levi Warner.
 The casting of the statue was performed by the Henry-Bonnard Bronze Company of New York City.
 Meanwhile, the stonework for the rest of the monument was performed by the Maine & New Hampshire Granite Co. of Portland, Maine.
 In total, the monument cost $12,000, with the Michigan chapter providing the remaining $5,000 for the project.